-A baby Eastern Pygmy Marmoset – the world’s smallest species of Monkey – was born January 3 at Chester Zoo.
+Some of the world’s smallest species of monkey has been born at Chester Zoo.

 The pair of eastern pygmy marmosets, one of the most miniature primate species on Earth, arrived to parents Zoe (3) and Baldrick (4).

 The tiny twins each measure just two inches (five centimetres) in length and weigh no more than 10 grams.